heheleo/algo25/content/Unit 4/Artificial Intelligence/Machine Learning/Vector notation for weight and data.md

 $$
 \text{vector dot product of w and x}=-b\text{ (constant number)}
 $$
-You may recognise this from spec as the cartesian equation for a plane/hyperplane ($r\cdot n=r_{0}\cdot n$).
+You may recognise this from Specialist Maths as the cartesian equation for a plane/hyperplane ($r\cdot n=r_{0}\cdot n$).

 Here $r$, or the position vector, is represented by $x$.